 However, the bigger draw here is the espresso, which received much higher praise from our staff, as well as from reviewers online.
 Our resident espresso drinker even approved of the straight shots.
 The accompanying milk pods, on the other hand, were a mixed bag.
 The pods contain 2% powdered milk that's rehydrated within the machine, and this appealed to some more than others.
 Fresh milk will probably be preferable for most, but if you're using this machine in an office, and cold milk is your only option for your coffee, you might find the powdered milk version convenient.
 You can also avoid the pods entirely by nuking a cup of milk, or by purchasing the separate electric milk frother, as mentioned below.

-We tested the Starbucks Verismo 580 Automatic Coffee and Espresso System ($199.95 with free shipping), but the brand also offers a higher-end V-585 version ($399.95 with free shipping).
+We tested the Starbucks Verismo 580 System, but the brand also offers a higher-end V-585 version.
 The 580 model, pictured, features a pleasantly slim profile when compared to Keurig machines, although it's much larger than some Nespresso systems.
 Having the water tank in the back contributes to its form, although you might not notice that the tank is empty until you try to make a cup of coffee, which can result in confusion when nothing comes out.

 Using the machine is about as easy as it gets, with just two sizes (espresso and coffee) and a milk button to choose from.
 Starbucks recommends "rinsing" between different types of coffee, and the machine goes so far as to force your hand occasionally by only lighting up the espresso-size button.
 (We had this happen pretty frequently when first turning on the machine.)
 You'll need to run it without a pod first before it'll allow you to select anything else.
 Beyond that, the utility is similar to every other single-cup machine you might have encountered.